RubenPants/RobotSimulator2D/README.md

 * Keep best three genomes of each generation (store in population)
 * Self-adaptive NEAT?
-* Let make_net only use the active inputs (unchanged during run!)
-* Species size-distribution seems off?
 * Test all of the fitness-functions!
 * Novelty not in crows-flight? (do intersection with walls! i.e. find reachable neighbours, then k-NN on those)
 * What is the purpose of the gene-attributes?
 Figure out and write down! --> I should pay more focus on what to write down such that no redundant work is needed...